 Do I Love God or Just Love Loving Him?

-So I will just give you a word for each test: holiness, news, risk and suffering.
+So I will give you just one word for each test: holiness, news, risk, and suffering.
 Those are four possibilities, Evan, for how you might test yourself.